-The fair value of financial instruments traded in active markets are based on quoted market prices at the end of trading as at the reporting date.
-Instruments that have not been sold are valued on the valuation day based on the most recent bid price.
+The fair value of financial instruments traded in active markets depends on the quoted market prices at the end of trading as at the date of the financial statements.
+Instruments that have not had any sale on the valuation day are valued based on the latest bid price.

-An active market is a market in which assets or liabilities are treated with sufficient movement and volume to provide price information on an ongoing basis.
-The carrying value less impairment provision of other receivables and carrying value of payables are assumed to approximate their fair values.
+An active market is a market in which assets or liabilities are dealt with sufficient movement and volume to provide price information on an ongoing basis.
+The fair value is approximately equal to the carrying amount, less provision for impairment of other receivables and other payables.